 Newer Fund Risk.
 The Fund is a recently organized management investment company with limited operating history.
-As a result, prospective investors have a limited track record or history on which to base their investment decisions.
-There can be no assurance that the Fund will maintain an economically viable size.
+As a result, prospective investors have only a limited track record or history on which to base their investment decisions.

 Non-Diversification Risk.
 Because the Fund is "non-diversified," it may invest a greater percentage of its assets in the securities of a single issuer or a smaller number of issuers than if it was a diversified fund.
 As a result, a decline in the value of an investment in a single issuer or a smaller number of issuers could cause the Fund's overall value to decline to a greater degree than if the Fund held a more diversified portfolio.
 This may increase the Fund's volatility and cause the performance of a relatively smaller number of issuers to have a greater impact on the Fund's performance.